 Hemp wicks

-Newer, more experimental candle makers are rediscovering hemp wicks, which actually date back to ancient Egypt!
+Newer, more experimental candle makers are rediscovering hemp wicks dating back to ancient Egypt!

-Produced by working hemp fibers into twine and then coating the twine in beeswax, these burn slower than cotton wicks, with a lower temperature flame and little to no smoke.
+Produced by working hemp fibers into twine and then coating it in beeswax, these burn slower than cotton wicks, with a lower temperature flame and little to no smoke.

 Result?
-A clean candles that will last longer and bur better.
+A clean candle that will last longer and burn better.

-Plus, considering that hemp is one of the most sustainable crops in the world (unlike cotton), these ones deserve a good look!
+Plus, since hemp is one of the most sustainable crops in the world (unlike cotton), these deserve a good look!

 Wood wicks

-Wood wicks — thin strips of wood that are specifically cut to fine measurements — are my personal favorites, though they are harder to find and more difficult to light up.
+Wood wicks — thin strips of wood cut to fine measurements — are my favorites.
+However, they are harder to find and more difficult to light up.

-However, what they make up for in ambience with their distinct crackling sound makes it all worth the while… a wood wick candle sounds just like a mini-fireplace with real wooden logs!
+However, what they make up for in ambiance with their distinct crackling sound makes it all worthwhile: a wood wick candle sounds like a mini-fireplace with real wooden logs!

-Plus, wooden wicks burn slower than their cotton counterparts, which makes for longer lasting candles.
+Also, wooden wicks burn slower than their cotton counterparts, making for longer-lasting candles.

 They also diffuse heat more evenly into the wax, which makes for a much stronger fragrance throw.

-As for the non-toxic candles debate, while cotton also burns cleanly, wooden wicks do have an edge: Since they don’t “mushroom”, there’s minimal carbon or soot build up.
+As for the non-toxic candle debate, while cotton also burns cleanly, wooden wicks have an edge: Since they don’t “mushroom,” there’s minimal carbon or soot buildup, making them a cleaner option.

 The only caveat?
-It can take a few tries to light up a wood wick candle, since it’s harder for the flame to penetrate the material.
+Lighting up a wood wick candle can take a few tries since it’s harder for the flame to penetrate the material.

 My tip?
 Ditch the matches for this one and use a stick lighter for a more effortless burn.